 The new chip is rumored to be unveiled later this year, and is expected to be included in flagship Android devices launching in 2018.

 What exactly does the revamped Spectra ISP bring to the table?
-It, too, has depth sensing capabilities, however, not active depth sensing as found in the module.
-With two cameras, devices with the Spectra ISP can do passive depth sensing.
+It, too, has depth sensing capabilities, but doesn't include active depth sensing as found in the module.
+With two cameras, devices with the Spectra ISP can do passive depth sensing, Qualcomm tells us.

 The Spectra ISP also supports machine learning-backed computer vision to assist in tasks like face detection and computation photography.
 In practical terms, your phone's camera will be better at picking up faces in a photo, which will help when adding filters in Snapchat, for example.

-Finally, the second-gen Spectra ISP features improved head/body motion tracking and simultaneous location and mapping, capabilities that will allow for improved experiences in AR and VR.
+Finally, the second-gen Spectra ISP features improved head/body motion tracking and simultaneous location and mapping, capabilities that will allow for improved experiences in VR and AR.